About Us >

 Once I join, is attendance mandatory at a certain number of the events to keep up my membership?

-Absolutely not!
-Just show up to what interests you.
 As an open group, we understand that people have lives to lead and are busy, so just attend as often or as little as you wish.
 Some people's participation waxes and wanes, and others become regular attendees, and others hardly attend at all.
-It's all OK!
+We expect somewhat regular attendance for those who are initiates or a part of our private ritual group.

 What kinds of events are planned?

-Rituals, social events, artsy/crafty workshops, family potluck parties, short classes, kid oriented circles and activities, drumming circles, field trips to cool pagan-friendly places, and much more!
+social events, artsy/crafty workshops, family potluck parties, short classes, kid oriented circles and activities, drumming circles, field trips to cool pagan-friendly places, camping events, and much more!

 Where do you have events?